Adrian-Ng/Adrian-Ng.github.io/_SQL/advanced/02-adv-openquery-xml.md

 ## Openquery

 Openqueries (OQ) make pulling data from a remote server really fast by delegating processing duties to the remote server.
-That is, the query you write in your OQ will be executed remotely such that any transformations, filtering, or what-have-you occur before any data is sent to the local server.
+That is the `OPENQUERY` is executed remotely such that any transformation, filter, or what-have-you is performed _only_ onl the remote server..

-If you query a remote server without the openquery, the entire table is sent across _before_ any processing is performed.
+If you query a table on a remote server without normally, the entire table is sent across _before_ any processing is performed.
-In other words, cross-server queries take much less time with `OPENQUERY`!.
+In other words, cross-server queries take much less time with `OPENQUERY`!

 ### with Where Clause